 AND EASY COMMAND OF THE STAGE MAKE IT SOAR"

-A powerful one man show dealing with issues of love, loss, and HIV.
-Following a night bingeing in San Francisco on all forms of drugs Joel is saved from the gutter by Scott who takes him home where the seduction begins.
-The small-time with Scott is not enough for Joel who takes the road journey from his home in New York in search of his new love while stopping at a memorial in Washington and bumping into a grief-stricken mother in Texas.
+A powerful one-man show dealing with issues of love, loss, and HIV.
+Following a night bingeing in San Francisco on all forms of drugs, Joel is saved from the gutter by Scott, who takes him home, where the seduction begins.
+The small-time with Scott is not enough for Joel, who takes the road journey from his home in New York in search of his new love while stopping at a memorial in Washington and bumping into a grief-stricken mother in Texas.
 Hoult rises to the challenges in presenting the complexities and unique struggles of each character.
-He successfully lulls the audience into Joel’s world of fantasies and hope before snapping away from the romanticism into the darkness of loss.
+He successfully lulls the audience into Joel’s world of fantasies and hope before snapping away from romanticism into the darkness of loss.
 The play itself is truly a journey, one best suited to the intimacy of a small performance space in which Hoult can question everyone directly with eager eyes.
-Joel’s desires for more in life and sometimes dry outlooks on life stare right at you during those moments leaving you with the sensation of being the extras in the performance.
+Joel’s desires for more in life and sometimes dry outlooks on life stare right at you during those moments, leaving you with the sensation of being the extras in the performance.
 The piece cycles poetically with a delightful emphasis on the symbols of hope and loss that the characters hold dear to their hearts.
 However, it ends as it begins leaving a stronger desire to reflect solely on the piece rather than to question our own outlooks on life and dealing with grief.

 Mad Dog Bradley / Rip It Up